upsp/scoped_spawn/README.md

 terminated when the current task begins to terminate.
 The API also provides methods with which you could terminate a child task earlier.

+Termination initiated outside the task to be terminated is also called cancellation.

 The `ScopedSpawn` trait is implemented by `ScopedSpawner`.
 To create a `ScopedSpawner`, pass it an object that implements `Spawn`, which you can trivially implement for all known executors.